 Understand credit union compliance from A to Z

-Note: you can also attend the Spring session in Arlington, VA in March!
+Note: you can also attend the Spring session virtually from your home or office in March!

 Get a comprehensive understanding of the regulations that impact your day-to-day responsibilities with a week of in-depth training from the industry's leading compliance experts.